potatolondon/django-gcloud-connectors/README.md

 **Note: This project is now living in GitLab: https://gitlab.com/potato-oss/google-cloud/django-gcloud-connectors**

-**WARNING: This is very much a work in progress, is unstable, and not ready for use**

 The aim of this project is to create Django database connector / backend for Google Cloud.

 Currently it contains a connector for the Google Cloud Datastore (Datastore in Firestore mode)